 Keeping your skin moisturized daily with a rich cream or body oil is not only a nice daily ritual, but one that can really improve and maintain the outer terrain of your immune system.

 Wear a Scarf!

 The older I get the more I realize how important it is to layer up when it's cold.
-All those times your parents (and probably grandparents too) told you to bring a jacket...they were right.
+All those times your parents (and probably grandparents, too) told you to bring a jacket and wear a scarf and hat...they were right.
 The head and neck are especially vulnerable - they are sensitive areas where a chill can creep in, bring our body temperatures down, and weaken our defenses.
 Especially during transitional periods like autumn, it's easy to underestimate how cold it's going to be and how fast temperatures can drop.

 So, always take a scarf!

 Be well, friends, and enjoy all the bright, beautiful things this season has to offer.